pablerass/talk-from-plumber-to-porcelain/NOTES.md

         * By design, changes in history changes everything.
 Is a different history.
         * Never two commits equal - time.
+        * Each commit tree contains all representation of file versions.
         * Hash function = `<type><size>\0<content>`.

     * `tag` - Ignored in this talk.
 Pointer to commit with text and author.
       Can be signed.

+    * General comments:
+        * _*Show objects data model*_.
+        * No dabase usage.

 1. Refs: Objects alone are impossible to maintain.
     * Stored in `.git/refs` as files.